thoughtworks/maeve-csms/manager/config/README.md

 ### Charge station certificate provider

-There are two charge station certificate provider implementations:
+There are four charge station certificate provider implementations:
 * [`opcp`](#opcp-charge-station-certificate-provider) - charge station certificates are issued using the EST service from the Open Plug&Charge Protocol (OPCP)
+* [`local`](#local-charge-station-certificate-provider) - charge station certificates are issued using a CA implemented by the CSMS
+* [`delegating`](#delegating-charge-station-certificate-provider) - supports different charge station certificate providers for issuing V2G and CSO certificates
 * [`default`](#default-charge-station-certificate-provider) - returns an error for all requests

 #### OPCP charge station certificate provider